phalcon/documentation/docs/webserver-setup.md

 [nginx Official Site][nginx_installation]

 ### Phalcon Configuration
-You can use following potential configuration to setup nginx with Phalcon:
+You can use following potential configuration to set up nginx with Phalcon:

 ```
 server {